Poster Presenter Guidelines

 Preparing Your Poster for DDW

-Starting at DDW 2018, the photography policy has been revised to allow photos of posters for personal, social or non-commercial use; however, presenters have the right to request no photography, and in those situations, photography is strictly prohibited.
-At each poster, there will be a “no photos” icon in each cup with tacks.
-If you do not want to allow attendees to take photos of your poster, please hang up the sign on your assigned day.
+The photography policy allows photos of posters for personal, social or non-commercial use; however, presenters have the right to request no photography, and in those situations, photography is strictly prohibited.
+If you do not want to allow attendees to take photos of your poster, you may hang a DDW “no photos” icon sign, available at the Poster Hall Information Desk, on your poster board on your assigned day.

 Each poster board is assigned a number corresponding to the poster numbers listed in the in the program.
 For example, Sa1000 is poster 1000 presented on Saturday.
 Please use the board that corresponds with your abstract number.

-The maximum size of DDW poster presentations is 4’ high by 8’ wide (view diagram to the left).
+The maximum size of DDW poster presentations is 4’ high by 6’ wide.
 DDW will provide tacks to affix your presentation to the poster board along with a poster presenter ribbon at each poster board.

 Poster presentations must include full disclosure information for the entire author string.
-No product-specific promotional material or event may appear or occur in educational space or material or during an educational activity.
+Product-specific promotional material or event listings are prohibited on posters or in the Poster Hall.

 Suggested Guidelines for Preparing an Effective Poster

-There is no required format or orientation, so you may format your poster as you wish provided that it does not exceed the 4’ by 8’ size limitation.
-DDW suggests the following guidelines:
+We will provide suggested templates that you may use for your poster or you can use your own format as long as it does not exceed the 4’ high by 6’ wide size limitation.
+DDW suggests the following templates:

-- Text Lettering: Lettering for text and illustrations should be at least a font size of 36 points (3/8” or 10mm).
+- Text Lettering: Lettering for text and illustrations should be at least a font size of 30 points (0.4” or 10.5mm).

-- Depicting Sections: Each section should be numbered with text in a font size of 150 points (1 ½” or 33mm) to guide the reader through your poster.
+- Depicting Sections: Each section should be numbered with text in a font size of 50 points (0.7” or 17.5mm) to guide the reader through your poster.
 Color is an effective method for separating sections and adding graphic impact.
 Try to avoid color combinations that are difficult to read.

 - Methods: Outline your methods briefly, providing only details for new methods, or modifications of older methods.